christianalfoni/impact/docs/giving-up-react.md

 }
 ```

 If this component reconciles during the timeout, due to `count` being increased, the log will still show `0` from the first reconciliation.
+Unless you change the `toggled` state again.
 I know it is a silly example, but the point is that hooks disrupted our intuition on how code executes in a component.
 It creates a mental overhead to the simplicity of `(state) => ui`.

 ## Making it faster

-React has never been the most performant solution because of the reconciler, but the reconciler is what has given us the ability to just use the language to express dynamic user interfaces using a function.
+React has never been the most performant solution because of the reconciler, but the reconciler is what has given us the ability to use the language to express dynamic user interfaces.
 To improve the performance of React we have typically leaned on `memo`.
 This primitive is basically a wrapper around components doing "props checking" to see if React needs to reconcile that component.

 What I find curious though is that React has such eager reconciliation.
 For example: